browserpad/browserpad/README.md

    and you can save it as a bookmark which will work in the browser even if you're offline.
 (This position may be revised
-   in the interest of code readability/maintainability.)
+   in the interest of code readability/maintainability -- see issue #2)

 Hopefully these principles will prevent feature creep and keep the tool focused,